GourabDutta1/Video-Chat-App/README.md

 ![Video Chat](https://i.ibb.co/7WZRLD1/122.jpg)

 ## Introduction
-This is a code repository for the corresponding video tutorial.

-In this tutorial, we're going to build and deploy a React Video Chat Application using WebRTC.
+This is a code repository for a Realtime Video Chat Application using WebRTC.

+Front End Tech : ReactJs
+Back End Support : NodeJs

 Setup:
 - run ```npm i && npm start``` for both client and server side to start the development server